 Ehlers-Danlos Syndrome

 Ehlers-Danlos Syndrome (EDS) is an inherited connective tissue condition that has several variations.
-Hypermobile EDS (h-EDS) is characterized by looseness of the ligaments that connect bone to bone, which can lead to injury of joints, tightening or spasm of muscles, and other painful conditions.
+Hypermobile EDS (h-EDS) is characterized by the looseness of the ligaments that connect bone to bone, which can lead to injury of joints, tightening or spasm of muscles, and other painful conditions.
 Hypermobile EDS can be treated in various ways, including neuromuscular-based physical therapy and regenerative medicine.

 Experiencing Pain?